-First, due to limitations in Government funding, only 30% of all university student nurses receive bursaries.
-The balance of 70% have the responsibility of raising personal tuition and residence fee.
+First, due to limitations in Government funding, only 30% of all university student nurses received bursaries.
+The balance of 70% had the responsibility of raising personal tuition and residence fee.
 From 2019 The National Student Financial Aid Scheme (NFSAS) are awarding bursaries to the majority of South African Student Nurses.

 Second, the 4 – year Diploma in Nursing Science was slowly replaced by a Bachelor in Nursing Science Degree, followed by 1 year Community service.
 A reduced number of Nursing Colleges offered the 4-year Diploma in Nursing.

 Third, a number of Nursing Colleges were closed after 1994 in favour of University training for degree students.
 The remaining Colleges mostly offered the 2- year Enrolled Nurse Diploma and the 1-year Auxillary Nurse Diploma.

 - Due to huge advancements in medical science and technology since 2000, the South African Nursing Council has had to carefully evaluate the competence and quality of nurses being trained at all Nursing Education Institutions in South Africa.
 The Nursing Science syllabus is continually adapted to include the management of advanced computerized medical equipment, technology and modern nursing techniques.

 - Challenges have arisen since 2020 with the accreditation of nursing colleges and the phasing in of new nursing qualifications.
 A large number of nursing colleges have failed to meet the standards required for accreditation by SANC which has further complicated the production of professional nurses in our country.
 The big shortage of qualified and experienced Nurse Educators in SA has further complicated matters.